orppst/guide/content/en/docs/Getting started/Creating Proposals/_index.md

 screenshot is a link to take you to the corresponding page in the App.

 For the next steps in this guide, please follow either the **Adding Targets** link or the **Adding Technical Goals** link, the order here does not matter.
-The **Build an Observation** link assumes you have added at least one target and at least one technical goal to your proposal.
+The **Building Observations** page assumes you have added at least one target and at least one technical goal to your proposal.